Beauty is the perceptible sign of order.

 Beauty emerges through discernment.

 It requires attention sustained long enough for form to resolve.
-It depends on selection exercised with clarity, on refinement carried through without interruption.
+It depends on selection exercised with clarity and refinement carried through without interruption.
 Beauty appears when each element has earned its place within the whole.

 This process is not expressive.